asakura89/Personal-Notes/Life/Life — Mindset.md

 Ada yang bilang kalo mindset atau pola pikir itu magnet.
 Kalo kita berpikiran positif terus, maka hal-hal positif bakal ketarik ke kehidupan kita.
 Kalo kita berpikiran masalah terus, ya masalah bakal datang menghampiri.

+## Jalani aja dulu

+— if you keep doing what you love, you’ll connect  with people who appreciate it.
+— Don't let metrics (followers,likes,reach) define the quality of your creation — Never give up on your passion
+— It's okay to take a break, but never quit
+— Build a habit around your passion
+— Set goals and chase it - One percent every day